kazarmax/airflow_databricks_etl/readme.md

 5. In Airflow UI, add and fill in variables `ADZUNA_APP_ID` and `ADZUNA_APP_KEY` using values from your Adzuna API account

+6. In your Databricks Free Edition account, create and save securely Personal Access Token (PAT)
+* Go to Settings → User Settings → Access Tokens
+* Click Generate New Token
+* Copy and save it securely

-6. In Airflow UI, add a Connection to Databricks.
-Fill in the Host and Password fields using your databricks account.
-For the password, generate and use personal token from Databricks.
+7. In Airflow UI, add a Connection to Databricks:
+* Connection ID = `databricks_default`
+* Connection Type = `Databricks`
+* Host - take it from your Databricks Free Edition account URL, for example `https://abc123.cloud.databricks.com`
+* Password - use your Databricks token

-7. Create catalog, schema and table in databricks unity catalog by running the following command in the terminal locally:
+8. Create catalog, schema and table in databricks unity catalog by running the following command in the terminal locally:

 ```
 docker compose exec -T airflow-scheduler python /opt/python/scripts/databricks_ddl.py
 ```

-8. In Airflow UI, open and run the `load_adzuna_jobs` DAG
+9. In Airflow UI, open and run the `load_adzuna_jobs` DAG

-9. Upon successful execution of the DAG, log in to Databricks and check if the table `adzuna.prj.jobs` exists and contains data.
+10. Upon successful execution of the DAG, log in to Databricks and check if the table `adzuna.prj.jobs` exists and contains data.